The cost of living in Amsterdam: all you need to know

-With numerous global companies, high quality of life, plenty of cultural capital, and a strong international community, it’s no wonder upwards of 800,000 residents call Amsterdam home.
-But living in the country’s capital city comes at a cost — the highest cost of any Dutch city, to be precise.
+With its high quality of life, stunning canals, and strong international community, it’s no wonder almost one million people call Amsterdam home.
+But living in the capital city comes at a cost — the highest cost of living of any Dutch city, to be precise.

-In general, living within or close to the city centre will be costlier than living toward the outskirts.
+In general, living within or close to the city centre will be more costly than living on the outskirts.
 And naturally, the more desirable the neighbourhood, the higher the price tag.

 Cost of renting a house in Amsterdam

-The vast majority of people moving to Amsterdam will have to go for private housing, which has no price regulation.
+The vast majority of people moving to Amsterdam will have to go for private housing in the free sector, which has no price regulation.
 Landlords have the freedom to set the rent at whatever price they see fit.

 On average, these are the rent prices you can expect to find when combing the Amsterdam rental market: